zed-industries/zed/docs/src/vim-configuration.md

 - Useful contexts for vim mode key bindings.
 - Common key bindings to customize for extra productivity.

-> **Note**: You can find a complete list of vim mode's default key bindings in Zed's code repository: [vim mode default keymap](https://github.com/zed-industries/zed/blob/main/assets/keymaps/vim.json).
+> **Note**: You can find a complete list of vim mode's default key bindings in Zed's code repository.
+[See the vim mode default keymap](https://github.com/zed-industries/zed/blob/main/assets/keymaps/vim.json).

 ### Selecting the correct context